RexStrider/GiphTastic/README.md

 ## Description

-This is a pretty simple application I developed to experiment connecting to an API using basic JavaScript.
+This is a pretty simple application I developed to experiment with connecting to an API using basic JavaScript.

 ## Instructions